pdoms/toast/README.md

 # toast.h

-A small stb-style header-only library for testing *c* code.
+A small stb-style/header-only library for testing *c* code.
 This is still a work-in-progress, but fully usable.

 ## Example